MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 ## Chest Belt (optional)

+You may be asked to wear a chest belt for one week during the study.
+The chest belt records respiration data by monitoring chest movement.

+# What to Do Each Day

+- Wear the wrist sensors
+- Confirm the phone is collecting data
+- Charge phone and sensors every night

-# How to Charge the Devices
+## How to Charge the Devices

 At the end of each day, charge all devices overnight (excluding the location beacons, which do not require charging).